mwvgroup/tom_pittgoogle/docs/source/integrate_tom.rst

 `TOM Toolkit <https://tom-toolkit.readthedocs.io/en/stable/>`__

 #.
 Clone this repo (``git clone https://github.com/mwvgroup/tom_pittgoogle.git``)
-    and put the root directory on your path.
+    and put the directory on your path.

 #.
 Add Pitt-Google to your TOM.
 Follow the TOM Toolkit instructions in the section
     `Using Our New Alert Broker <https://tom-toolkit.readthedocs.io/en/stable/brokers/create_broker.html#using-our-new-alert-broker>`__.